idiap/bob/doc/TicketReportingDev.rst

 been reported.
 This is a good thing.
 If you wish, you can vote on the ticket by clicking the "up" arrow at the top of the page.

-Once you have filled a bug or a feature request, try following it up (mails are sent when they get changed) and please answer any follow up questions that have been asked of you.
+Once you have filed a bug or a feature request, please make sure you keep an eye on the bug and answer any follow up questions that have been asked of you.
 If possible, include additional useful information.

 Examples of good and bad reports
 --------------------------------